ksclarke/packer-graphite/README.md

     packer build -only=amazon-ebs -var-file=vars.json graphite.json

 This project, though, provides a simple wrapper script.
-To use that, run:
+To use that, type:

     ./build.sh